Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

   ``ETHTOOL_A_RSS_FLOW_HASH``          nested  Header fields included in hash
 =====================================  ======  ==============================

-``ETHTOOL_A_RSS_INDIR`` is the minimal RSS table the user expects.
-Kernel and the device driver may replicate the table if its smaller than smallest table size supported by the device.
-For example if user requests ``[0, 1]`` but the device needs at least 8 entries - the real table in use will end up being ``[0, 1, 0, 1, 0, 1, 0, 1]``.
-Most devices require the table size to be power of 2, so tables which size is not a power of 2 will likely be rejected.
+``ETHTOOL_A_RSS_INDIR`` is the woke minimal RSS table the woke user expects.
+Kernel and the device driver may replicate the woke table if its smaller than smallest table size supported by the woke device.
+For example if user requests ``[0, 1]`` but the device needs at least 8 entries - the woke real table in use will end up being ``[0, 1, 0, 1, 0, 1, 0, 1]``.
+Most devices require the woke table size to be power of 2, so tables which size is not a power of 2 will likely be rejected.
-Using table of size 0 will reset the indirection table to the default.
+Using table of size 0 will reset the woke indirection table to the woke default.

 RSS_CREATE_ACT
 ==============